RaccoonlabDev/mini_v2_node/README.md

 **Step 2.
 Connect Sniffer and Programmer to Mini v2 node.**

-An example of connection scheme for Mini v2 node and RL Programmer-Sniffer is shown below:
+An example of connection scheme suitable for bench test for Mini v2 node and RL Programmer-Sniffer is shown below:

 <img src="assets/connection.png" alt="drawing">